 For URL lookup requests and replies, some firewalls allow administrators to set up a secure VPN connection between the remote office firewalls and Websense software.
-Permitted requests then are fulfilled directly from the Internet, providing an optimum combination of speed and security.
+Permitted requests are then fulfilled directly from the Internet, providing an optimum combination of speed and security.
 See the firewall documentation to determine if the firewall supports this capability.

 If a RADIUS server is being used with the VPN service, a Websense RADIUS Agent can be used for transparent user identification.
-See General Deployment Recommendations in the Deployment Guide for information about deploying RADIUS Agent.
+See General Deployment Recommendations in the Websense Web Security and Websense Web Filter Deployment Guide for information about deploying RADIUS Agent.
 See the Websense Web Security and Websense Web Filter Installation Guide for more information about installing the RADIUS Agent.